besttime-app/BestTime-Documentation/source/includes/_introduction.md

     - Ranking based on the maximum peak of the day
     - Ranking based on the total visitors volume of the day
 - Hour analysis
-    - How busy each our of the day will be (rated from 1 to 5)
+    - How busy each our of the day will be (rated from -2 to +2)
 - Peak analysis
     - Start time of the peak
-    - Max time of the peak
+    - Time of the peak (maximum)
     - End time of the peak
-    - Peak intensity
+    - Peak intensity (rated from 1 to 5)
 - Surge analysis
     - What time are most people going to the business
     - What time are most people leaving the business
 - Busy hours
     - List of all busy hours per day.